iamjadhav/beginner_tutorials/README.md

 ## Overview

-A begginers tutorial for ROS Publisher and Subscriber using C++.
+A beginners tutorial for ROS Publisher and Subscriber using C++.
 This repository contains a simple tutorial to work with ROS Publisher and Subscriber to understand their roles in ROS.

 ## Dependencies